 To learn more about the comparative evaluation

-To issue an Évaluation comparative des études effectuées hors du Québec (comparative evaluation for studies done outside Québec), the Ministère de l’Immigration et des Communautés culturelles (MICC) uses the common framework for evaluating diplomas applied by all members of the Alliance of Credential Evaluation Services of Canada.
+To issue an Évaluation comparative des études effectuées hors du Québec (comparative evaluation for studies done outside Québec), the Ministère de l'Immigration, de la Diversité et de l'Inclusion uses the common framework for evaluating diplomas applied by all members of the Alliance of Credential Evaluation Services of Canada.
 Specifically, it refers to the General Guiding Principles for Good Practice in the Assessment of Foreign Credentials, which is modeled on the 1997 Convention on the Recognition of Qualifications concerning Higher Education in the European Region (UNESCO1/Council of Europe).
 These principles are designed to ensure an objective and fair evaluation based on a rigorous and coherent procedure and identical requirements for all.

 Steps in processing a request for a comparative evaluation